 1 Peter 3:8-12

-I was reading the above passage one morning and was reminded of what Lysa Terkeurst shared in her book: Unglued: Our ability to influence someone’s life often determine by our reaction during certain moments.
+I was reading the above passage one morning and was reminded of what Lysa Terkeurst shared in her book: Unglued: Our ability to influence someone’s life often

 It was "the kindness of God that lead us to repentance” Romans 2:4.